 - How to Cultivate Story in Your Organization

 - Project Example: Road to Mogadishu

 For more information, contact: email@example.com

-Cassie’s career encompasses theater, film, television, voice-overs, published song writing and multiple album releases.
+Cassie’s body of work encompasses theater, film, television, voice-overs, published song writing and multiple album releases.
 She has performed as Christine in Phantom of the Opera, Marguerite in The Scarlet Pimpernel, and Maria in West Side Story for which she received a Backstage West Critics Award for Best Actress.
 For two years, Cassie guest-starred on the TV series, Jake and the Fat Man.
 She co-starred in the pilot episodes of Star Trek: Deep Space Nine, Journey to the Center of the Earth and Civil Wars, The Time Changers with Gavin MacLeod and Jennifer O’Neil.
 Today, Cassie is the executive director of Oodles World, Inc., a company producing high quality family products and entertainment.

 Jeremy is a writer/director/producer from Los Angeles.
 He recently completed his first feature film, Vacant House, which premiered at the United Film Festival and won the first-place for best screenplay at the CineRockCom International Film Festival 2013.
 Jeremy has worked professionally in the film industry at Warner Brothers and interned at James Cameron’s Lightstorm Entertainment during the production of Titanic.
 Jeremy teaches at the Los Angeles Film Studies Center where he has helped develop over 600 short films.
 He is currently co-authoring The Inside/Out Story, a book on story structure for short films.
 He has led filmmaking seminars in Egypt, Ukraine, Ethiopia, New Zealand, Australia, and Italy.